mearashadowfax/OpenStove/src/content/recipes/beef-tongue-salad.md

     items:
       - quantity: ""
         name: "Fresh herbs like parsley or chives"
       - quantity: ""
         name: "Your favorite dressing or vinaigrette"

+recipeNotes:
-recipeNotes: [
+  [
     "Beef Tongue: Cooking times may vary depending on the size and thickness of the beef tongue.
-It should be tender and easily pierced with a fork when done.", "Potatoes and Mushrooms: You can cook the potatoes and mushrooms simultaneously to save time.", "Spinach: Blanching the spinach helps retain its vibrant green color and removes any bitterness.", "Dressing: Choose a dressing that complements the flavors of the salad, such as a simple vinaigrette or a creamy dressing with mustard and herbs.", "Variations: Feel free to add other ingredients like roasted bell peppers, cherry tomatoes, or avocado for additional flavor and texture."
+It should be tender and easily pierced with a fork when done.", "Potatoes and Mushrooms: You can cook the potatoes and mushrooms simultaneously to save time.", "Spinach: Blanching the spinach helps retain its vibrant green color and removes any bitterness.", "Dressing: Choose a dressing that complements the flavors of the salad, such as a simple vinaigrette or a creamy dressing with mustard and herbs.", "Variations: Feel free to add other ingredients like roasted bell peppers, cherry tomatoes, or avocado for additional flavor and texture.", ]
-]

 tags: ["salad", "beef", "potato"]